Diverse types of swing

 West Coast Swing like East Coast Swing consists of six and eight count patterns.

 West Coast Swing is done in a slot.
 The women no longer rocks back as in East Coast Swing, but instead she always walks forward on count one.
 This dance is usually done to medium tempo swing music.
 Frequently those songs are slower than the East Coast Swing.
 However, those that achieve a high skill level in this dance can and do dance it to a faster tempo of music.
 This dance has no bounce and has a very smooth feeling to it.
-Rarely will you ever see high kicks or moves, which require the dancer to leave the floor.
+Rarely will you ever see high kicks or moves, which will require the dancers to elevate their feet from the floor.

 The Jive is the European version of East Coast Swing.